 - Check the weather online or listen to weather forecasts before you make any outdoors plan.

 - Do not force your body.
-If you’ll be exposed to hot weather, bring enough water with you and take a few minutes to sit down during your walks to cool down, hydrate and keep on without forcing your body.
+If you’ll be exposed to hot weather, carry enough water and sit down for a few minutes to cool down, hydrate and keep on without forcing your body.

 - “On a sedentary day, try to drink around two liters of water.